How to Get Recruited for Volleyball (5 Important Tips)

 It’s important that athletes seriously considering collegiate play understand this and act accordingly.

-Athletics should be fun, but it’s important young athletes wanting to play at the next level take their sport seriously.
+Athletics should be fun, but it’s important that young athletes wanting to play at the next level take their sport seriously.

 Decide with coaches and family members what level of collegiate play is realistic and begin thinking about which programs are appealing.